 National Engineers Week 2020 – Chattanooga Area Activities

-From December through March, there are two groups of robotic tournaments in the Chattanooga and surrounding area:
+From December through March, there are four groups of robotic tournaments in the Chattanooga and surrounding area:

 (2) The VEX Robotics Events